 The Bodhisatta was once a king’s chaplain.
 The king was righteous, but his commander-in-chief took bribes and cheated people.
 One time a victim of the commander-in-chief’s corruption left court after losing his suit and saw the Bodhisatta.
-He fell at the Bodhisatta’s feet and begged him to tell the king the truth about his commander-in-chief.
+He fell at the Bodhisatta’s feet and begged him to tell the king the truth about the commander-in-chief.
 The Bodhisatta pitied the man and so took him back to the courthouse and judged the case himself, finding in the man’s favor.
-The king heard loud applause burst from the courtroom, and when told the reason for it he appointed the Bodhisatta as judge.
+The king heard loud applause burst from the courtroom, and when told the reason for it, he appointed the Bodhisatta as judge.

 At this point, the commander-in-chief realized the Bodhisatta was getting divine assistance of some sort, so they adjusted their strategy.
-The Bodhisatta’s next task was to find a park warden who had all four virtues, something not even a god can just make.
-The Bodhisatta was dejected because he knew that Indra could not complete this task for him.
-He decided it would be better to die a lonely death out in the wilderness than to die at the hand of a man, so he walked away from the city.
+The Bodhisatta’s next task was to find a park-keeper who had all four virtues,1The four virtues used in this story are not the four perfect virtues discussed by the Buddha. something not even a god could just make.
+The Bodhisatta was dejected because he was sure that Indra could not complete this task for him.
+He felt it would be better to die a lonely death out in the wilderness than to die at the hands of a man, so he walked away from the city.
 Eventually he took a seat under a tree and reflected on goodness while waiting to die.

 In the Lifetime of the Buddha